tjblackheart/andcli/README.md

 4. To search for an entry, type `/`.
 5. Navigate via keyboard, press `Enter` to view a token and press `c` to copy it into the clipboard.
 Press `u` to hide usernames for this entry, which are visible by default.

+Since v2.1.3 it is possible to pipe the password from stdin and skip the input question: `echo $PASSWORD | andcli --passwd-stdin`

 ## Keys

 ```text